3rd Quarter classes begin the week of Jan 12, 2026.

 Day(s): Tue, Fri

 This full-credit English course is designed to prepare students for college level academic writing.
 It will deepen student's critical reading and textual analysis skills by asking students to think critically about the "American Dream" and what it means to be an American by reading texts that engage with these topics from the 18th century to today.
 In this course, students will read and respond in writing to both fiction and non-fiction texts, and our analytical method will focus on rhetorical context (subject, purpose and audience).
-Fall Semester will feature Daisy Miller (James), Incidents in the Life of a Slave Girl (Jacobs), The Crucible (Miller), and The Great Gatsby (F. Scott Fitzgerald) Writing Lab: An essential component of this course will be an in-class Writing Lab.
+Spring Semester will feature Their Eyes Were Watching God (Zora Neale Hurston), The Things They Carried (Tim O'Brien), and a selection of other short fiction and poetry.
+Writing Lab: An essential component of this course will be an in-class Writing Lab.
 Students in this class should have mastered the basics of academic writing, such as constructing a thesis statement that makes an argument and organizing their thoughts through effective topic sentences and transition statements.
 This class will deepen students' textual analysis skills with a focus on developing rhetorical analysis, the study of how a text makes meaning.
 Over the course of the year, students will develop familiarity with a variety of writing styles and forms including rhetorical analysis, literary analysis, critical response, close reading, opinion essay, and personal essay.
 Students should bring a laptop to class one day per week for in-class writing.
 Prerequisites: Students taking this class should have mastered the foundations of Introduction to Genre and British Literature (or similar English courses), are expected to take an active role in discussion and complete all writing assignments.
 Topics in this Series: American Literature, Part I (Semester 1) and American Literature, Part II (Semester 2).
 Students continuing from first semester receive priority pre-registration for second semester.
 Workload: Students should expect to spend 2-3 hours per week outside of class.
+Calendar: This is a 15-week course that will not meet on Tuesday 2/3 and Friday 2/6.
 Assignments: All assignments will be posted in a Google Classroom management site.
 Students will need their own gmail accounts to access Google Classroom.
 Assessments: Students' written assignments will be graded using a rubric and assigned points that the homeschool parent can use when assigning an overall class grade.
 Textbook/Materials: Because students will need clean, inexpensive copies of each novel to mark in, and they must be able to refer to the passages on the same page numbers, copies of mass market paperbacks will be pre-purchased and bundled for students.
 (See Supply Fee below).
-Supply Fee: A class fee of $33.00 is due payable to Compass on the first day of class for the class pack of books and handouts.
+Supply Fee: A class fee of $44.00 is due payable to Compass on the first day of class for the class pack of books and handouts.
 What to Bring: Students should bring the current literature, paper, pen or pencil and highlighter to class each week.
 Some students may wish to bring paper clips, adhesive flags or post-it notes for marking passages/pages.
 Credit: Homeschool families may wish to count this course as a half-credit (one semester) or full credit (both semesters) in English for purposes of a high school transcript.

 10:00 am-10:55 am